kartikayuni/errorist-bootstrap/kontent/manual/readme/index.md

 (i.e. 10, 20, 30, ... ) as opposed to (1, 2, 3, ...)

-- `locale:` a combination of ISO-639 language code and ISO-3166 country code separated with underscore.
+- `locale:` a combination of ISO-639 language code and ISO-3166 country code joined with underscore.
 Currently used only in `og:locale` meta tag.

 ### Add or Remove the Localization (Translations)